Thijs5/dotnet-demo/readme.md

 ## Prerequisites
 To get started with .NET core, you need to download it from [dotnet.microsoft.com](https://dotnet.microsoft.com/download).
-After downloading and installing everything, verify the installation was succesful.
+After downloading and installing everything, verify the installation was successful.
 Open to a terminal window and type `dotnet --version`.
 On the time of writing, this returns `2.2.105`.

 ![version](./_guide/version.png)